Alcohol and Drugs

 - increased tendency to abusive behavior

-- impaired judgment may put yourself in life‑threatening situation (physical alcohol/unwanted pregnancy)
+- impaired judgment may lead to life‑threatening situation (physical alcohol/unwanted pregnancy)

 - loss of inhibitions